Valdecy/pyInterDemand/README.md

 # pyInterDemand - Intermittent Demand Library

 Demand forecasting is a critical component of supply chain management and business operations.
-While traditional demand forecasting methods are geared towards continuous and stable demand patterns, intermittent demand—characterized by irregular or sporadic purchase events—presents a unique set of challenges. pyInterDemand is a Python library designed to address these challenges by offering a comprehensive suite of algorithms tailored for intermittent demand forecasting.
+While traditional demand forecasting methods are geared towards continuous and stable demand patterns, intermittent demand characterized by irregular or sporadic purchase events presents a unique set of challenges. pyInterDemand is a Python library designed to address these challenges by offering a comprehensive suite of algorithms tailored for intermittent demand forecasting.

 The supported algorithms are:

 **Croston** - Croston's method separates the intermittent demand data into two separate sequences, one for the non-zero demand and another for the intervals between non-zero demands.
 The method then applies separate exponential smoothing on both.

 **SBA (Syntetos & Boylan Approximation)** - This approach extends Croston's method by adjusting the smoothing parameter based on the bias in the forecast error.